Motor Truck Cargo Protection

 Finding affordable truck cargo insurance is essential if you want to be profitable.

-Here’s a cheat sheet on Cargo Insurance for Small Truckers:
+Here’s a cheat sheet on Cargo Insurance for Motor Carriers:

-Why is Commercial Cargo Insurance Coverage Important for a Small Trucker?
+Why is Motor Truck Cargo Coverage Important for Motor Carriers?

-When you haul freight as an independent contractor or motor carrier, you assume responsibility for the cargo while it’s in your care, custody, and control.
+When you haul freight as a motor carrier, you assume responsibility for the cargo while it’s in your care, custody, and control.

 If that cargo is damaged or stolen, it’s typically up to you to cover the losses—unless you have Motor Truck Cargo Insurance.